Joseph-Wave/DS2HDMIconsolizer/README.md

 Demotration can be seen at https://youtube.com/shorts/DusmrjSz5Js

 Also share the PCB designs and pinout probing done in the ds family systems (LS030.xlsx), for which the DSi XL is electrically compatible and a second PCB and enclosure were desinged.
-The TFP410 TMDS transmitter is not required in most cases.
+The TFP410 TMDS transmitter and logic buffers are not required in most cases.

 Some test roms are included.
 These are particulary coded to indentify the timing of the 5 bit RGB signals without expensive logic analizer, a cheap off-brand usb 8 Channels is enough.